 Pumpkin pie is a classic at Thanksgiving.
 Traditionally pumpkin pie is made with canned evaporated milk or heavy cream and a good amount of unnecessary sugar.
-This is a healthier version of the classic pumpkin pie doesn’t sacrifice any flavor.
+This pumpkin pie with almond flour crust is a healthier version of the classic pumpkin pie that doesn’t sacrifice any flavor.
 It took me six tries to perfect this pie and I must say, it’s truly incredible.
-I may even go as far and call it the BEST pumpkin pie!
+I may even go as far and call it the BEST pumpkin pie.

 The filling is sweetened with a combination of pure maple syrup and coconut sugar.
 I tested it with all maple syrup and all coconut sugar and while both were delicious, the combination was my favorite.
 The maple gives a cozy, subtle maple flavor while the coconut sugar adds depth.
 The filling only uses two eggs verses three eggs.
 This makes for a creamy, dense pumpkin filling rather than light and fluffy, which in my opinion is the way to go.
 Full-fat almond milk or coconut milk is a must here.
 It adds richness to the filling and makes it incredibly creamy.
 Finally, cinnamon, ginger, nutmeg and clove come together to make the perfect pumpkin pie spice blend.

 These wholesome ingredients not only lighten up your classic pumpkin pie but make it totally free of gluten, dairy, and refined sugars.
 It’s a real food dessert that is absolutely delicious.
 Serve it to your family and friends and just wait for the raving reviews.
 Little will they know it’s packed with such wholesome, feel-good ingredients.